Kill-JoyCoder/Drohis-in-adobe/doc-intelligence/README.md

 PDF file paths, comma-separated (e.g., pdfs/file1.pdf, pdfs/file2.pdf)

 d.
-Run in CLI Arguments Mode
-For non-interactive runs, provide persona, job, and PDF paths as arguments:

-docker run --rm -it -v %cd%\pdfs:/app/pdfs -v %cd%\outputs:/app/outputs docintelligence:latest ^
-  "Persona here" "Job to be done here" pdfs/file1.pdf pdfs/file2.pdf
+Run in CLI Argument Mode (All Info as Arguments) text docker run --rm -it -v %cd%\pdfs:/app/pdfs -v %cd%\outputs:/app/outputs docintelligence:latest ^ "Persona here" "Job to be done here" pdfs/file1.pdf pdfs/file2.pdf For multi-line in PowerShell, use ^; for Bash (Linux/Mac), use \.

-Note: use ^ to break lines in PowerShell; on Linux/macOS, use \.

 e.
 Retrieve Output
-The output JSON file will appear in outputs/.

-Filename includes persona/job for easy ID, e.g.:

-outputs/extracted_phd_researcher_prepare_a_comp_20250728-223014.json
+Find JSON results in the outputs/ folder.

+Files will be named:

+text
+extracted_persona_job_timestamp.json
+Example:

+text
+outputs/extracted_phd_researcher_literature_review_20250728-223014.json
-2. Running Without Docker (Python Virtualenv)
+2. Running Without Docker (Python Virtual Environment)
 a.
-Create and Activate Virtual Environment
+Set Up Environment
+text
 python -m venv venv
 venv\Scripts\activate     # On Windows
-# or source venv/bin/activate # On Linux/Mac
+# or: source venv/bin/activate    # On Linux/Mac
 b.
 Install Dependencies
+text
 pip install -r requirements.txt
 c.
-Run Application
+Run the Application
-Interactive prompts:
+With Prompts
+text
 python app/main.py

-Direct CLI arguments:
+You will be prompted for persona, job, and PDF file paths.

+With All Arguments
+text
 python app/main.py "Persona here" "Job to be done here" pdfs/file1.pdf pdfs/file2.pdf

-3. Input and Output
+3. Notes

-Input PDFs: Place in the pdfs/ folder (use full path inside Docker or local shell).

-Output: Will appear in outputs/ with detailed metadata, section rankings, and summaries.
+All processing is offline (no network required).

-JSON output structure matches hackathon specification.
+JSON output structure matches official hackathon template.

-4. Important Notes
-No internet is required at runtime; all models/dependencies are included.

-System auto-filters uninformative sections and produces rich sub-section output.

-Works for any persona, job, or PDF collection (3–10 files recommended).
+Works for any persona, any task, and supports 3–10 PDFs at once.

-For reproducibility, use the included requirements.txt and, if needed, the Dockerfile.
+If you experience "file not found" errors, make sure your PDF paths and folder structure match what the instructions expect.

+The system auto-filters out non-informative document sections to maximize relevance.

+4. Troubleshooting
+File Not Found: Make sure the PDFs exist in pdfs/ and supply correct names.

+Dependencies Not Installing: Ensure Python 3.10+, Docker, and pip are installed.

+Output Missing: Output will be in the outputs/ directory, and filenames include persona/job/timestamp.

-For any issues, please consult the README troubleshooting section or contact the project owner.
+For any issues, consult README.md troubleshooting or contact the project owner.